Hawaii hotspot: Moving hotspot theory

 The most heavily challenged element of Wilson's theory is whether hotspots are indeed fixed relative to the overlying tectonic plates.
 Drill samples, collected by scientists as far back as 1963, suggest that the hotspot may have drifted over time, at the relatively rapid pace of about 4 cm per year during the late Cretaceous and early Paleogene eras (81–47 Mya); in comparison, the Mid-Atlantic Ridge spreads at a rate of 2.5 cm per year.
 In 1987, a study published by Peter Molnar and Joann Stock found that the hotspot does move relative to the Pacific Ocean; however, they interpreted this as the result of the relative motions of the North American and Pacific plates rather than that of the hotspot itself.

+In 2021 researchers proposed a three stage Hawaii hotspot model.
+The first stage has ridge plume interaction in which the Hawaii hotspot either fed the Izanagi-Pacific or Kula-Pacific ridge.
+This period involved the creation of young oceanic crust and the formation of the Meji and Detroit seamounts.
+The second stage involved the mutual movements of the Pacific plate and the Hawaii hotspot.
+It is possible, as supported by gravitational modelling, that during this period that the Hawaii hotspot drifted about 4-9 degrees to the south, in contrast to the northward Pacific Plate movement.
+The third stage has continued movement of the Pacific plate, with stagnation of the Hawaii hotspot.

 In 2001 the Ocean Drilling Program (since merged into the Integrated Ocean Drilling Program), an international research effort to study the world's seafloors, funded a two-month expedition aboard the research vessel JOIDES Resolution to collect lava samples from four submerged Emperor seamounts.
 The project drilled Detroit, Nintoku, and Koko seamounts, all of which are in the far northwest end of the chain, the oldest section.
 These lava samples were then tested in 2003, suggesting a mobile Hawaiian hotspot and a shift in its motion as the cause of the bend.
 Lead scientist John Tarduno told National Geographic: